str(mda::mda)

 There are various things that came to mind while developing this resource.

 There are some models (e.g. glmnet, plsr, Cubist, etc.) that can make predictions for different models from the same fitted model object.
-We want to facilitate that here so, for these cases, the current convention is to return a tibble with the prediction in a column called values and have extra columns for any parameters that define the different sub-models.
+We facilitate this via multi_predict()

-For example, if I fit a linear regression model via glmnet and get four values of the regularization parameter (lambda):
+For example, if we fit a linear regression model via glmnet

 fit(mpg ~ ., data = mtcars) %>%